corsairmarks/combined_silfae_revisited/mod/README.md

 * 3.0.1 Small adjustments
     * Restrict the Aquaponics tech to Angler empires, unless a mod is detected that allows normal empires to work Angler jobs
     * No longer ignore portrait duplication for the pre-scripted empire
+* 4.0.0 Update for compatibility with Stellaris version 3.3 "Libra"
+    * Eldar traits use the new properties that replaced `modification`
+    * Special Craftworld setup supports unity building changes
+    * Special Craftworld setup supports Posthumous Employment

 ## Source Code